grout-r/MakeItHand/README.md

 Android application who will convert user's string into a hand written image thanks to the Handwriting.io API.

+Be careful of special characteres like "é", "à", "ç" [...], they are supported bu Handwritting.io

 ## Tech stack
   Default Android stack.
 No added libraries.
   IDE : Android Studio.